 The others?
 Well, as long as they’ve sprouted, they make great gifts for friends and family.

-Step Two: Plan out your timeline
+Plan out your timeline

 Once you’ve ordered the seeds for your backyard shed seedling project, you’ll want to pull out a calendar and start thinking about timelines.
 You don’t want to start growing you seeds to early, otherwise, you’ll get seedlings that will start to outgrow their containers before the temperatures rise enough to be able to plant them outside.

 In general, you’ll want to start growing seeds around 6 weeks before the last frost.
 Every year is different, of course, but just go off of the yearly average.

 In order to grow seeds, you’re going to need to gather some materials for your backyard shed:

 - Seed raising mix